appsmithorg/appsmith/.github/pull_request_template.md

 #### QA activity:
+- [ ] Speedbreak features have been covered, if applicable
-- [ ] Test plan has been approved by relevant developers
+- [ ] Test plan has been approved by project stakeholders
 - [ ] Test plan has been peer reviewed by QA
-- [ ] Cypress test cases have been added and approved by either SDET or manual QA
+- [ ] Cypress test cases have been added and approved by SDET/manual QA
-- [ ] Organized project review call with relevant stakeholders after Round 1/2 of QA
+- [ ] Organized project review with relevant stakeholders after Round 2 of QA
 - [ ] Added Test Plan Approved label after reveiwing all Cypress test
+- [ ] Added Test Plan Approved label after developers review JUnit tests